Digitalisation for all

 The English-language degree program "Embedded Intelligence Nanosystems Engineering (EMINENT)" is offered jointly by 5 universities: University of Siegen, Hellenic Mediterranean University (HMU, Greece), NOVA Lisbon (Portugal), University of Orléans (France) and Vilnius Gediminas Technical University (Lithuania).
 It is structured in the form of a vertical process chain: From functional nanomaterials to sensors and operational systems that network physical and virtual objects ("Internet of Things").
 The first semester takes place at HMU, where students are introduced to the topic of nanotechnology.
 Students spend the second semester at the University of Siegen (focus on sensor technology and data analysis).
 From the third semester onwards, the specialization phase takes place, in which one of 5 focus topics can be chosen: 1) University of Siegen: Embedded intelligent sensor technology 2) HMU: Functional materials with opto-electronic properties 3) NOVA: Natural materials and biosensors 4) Vilnius Tech: Advanced sensor systems and data processing 5) University of Orléans: Internet of Things and robotics

-Double Degree Masterprogramme Electronical Engineering
+Double Degree Master Programme Electrical Engineering

 Automatic stone-by-stone segmentation using Artificial Intelligence and images for diagnosis and BIM applications of Cultural Heritage Monuments.